charlesfry/arch-bunny/README.md

 ## What this Arch setup is capable of out-of-the-box

-- A blazing-fast terminal
+- Blazing-fast terminal
-- A vim-keybound compositor
+- Vim-keybound compositor
 - LazyVim with handcrafted bindings, and a real notebook stack: Molten runs Jupyter kernels inside Neovim, with plots and typeset LaTeX drawn inline in the terminal, and `.ipynb` files open as markdown so the same keys work in notebooks and `.md`
-- docker and docker-compose
+- Docker and docker-compose
-- extremely well-scoped snapshots for reliable rollback on minimally-sized snapshots
+- Extremely well-scoped snapshots for reliable rollback on minimally-sized snapshots
 - LUKS full-disk encryption, and a scripted factory reset back to the finished-install snapshot
-- screenshots with annotation and a colour picker on keybinds, screen recording from the bar
+- Screenshots with annotation and a colour picker on keybinds, screen recording from the bar
-- battery and Google Calendar notifications with no resident daemon and no API keys
+- Battery and Google Calendar notifications with no resident daemon and no API keys
 - ufw, with ufw-docker closing Docker's iptables bypass
 - Nice-to-haves that cost nothing until you reach for them: the Docker daemon is socket-activated rather than running at boot, `conda` is a shell stub that loads